apache/libcloud/docs/compute/deployment.rst

 as:

 * Install your public SSH key on the server
-* Instal configuration management software
+* Install configuration management software
 * Add an initial user account
 * Install an initial set of SSL certificates and keys on the server